 Got told?
 Please don’t beat yourself up!
+It’s ALL good!

 In grade school, people thought I goofed off too much because I was constantly talking and couldn’t comprehend well.
 Teachers said “he’s always daydreaming” which I can only explain as a constant state of cognitive fuzz.
 What I recently learned is that I had been suffering from chronic anxiety due to PTSD.
 As a result of being misunderstood, I would beat myself up over how f’ed-up my world was.
 I eventually self-isolated and wanted people to leave me alone because no one seemed to understand.
 Whenever people connected, I would try to explain my story but the amount of trauma would lead to shock, disgust, disbelief or judgement.
 I also was guarded and closed off to a large degree due to past frustrations which made matters worse.
 Not even the therapists understood the depth because I couldn’t get the answers fast enough.
 The anxiety was totally in the driver’s seat.
 Frustrated, I would get pissed off, f-off and disappear.

+Today, FAKOFF is story re-written by a tale that started in Tulum, Mexico at the best party in history.
 We all go through these kinds of trials and tribulations that test the fabric of our closest relationships.
 Stuff happens, you know?
 Shared experiences really do help remember things like why I was constantly feeling like an f-off.
 Thankfully the same people we push away are often most welcoming when we find our way back (or not).
 Problem is, frequently acting like a jackass does a lot of damage to relationships.
 Don’t expect people to forget so quick.
 Fixing broken trust takes hard work but it really is worth it.
 Remember Humpty Dumpty?

 I learned later in life that functional families don’t do things like punish one another and call each other names.
 I think we were all too concerned about the day we will inevitably separate and fade away.
 So much so, that self-isolation became the norm especially in times of crisis.
 Naturally, if someone sees life in such a negative light, they’re going to create some distance between themselves and others because they think selfishly.
 At some point in time, our ancestors were taught faulty beliefs that compounded atop another to become a big pile of B.S.